 The TSD uses Doppler lasers mounted at a small angle to the vertical to measure the vertical pavement deflection velocity together with components of the horizontal vehicle velocity and the vertical and horizontal vehicle suspension velocity.
 Due to its location, midway between the loaded trailer axle and the rear axle of the tractor unit, the pavement under the reference laser is expected to be outside the zone of load influence (undeformed), and the reference laser response can therefore be used to remove the unwanted signals from the six measurement lasers.
+When accurately calibrated, the TSD measures pavement deflection velocities that depend on driving speed.
 To remove this dependence, the deflection velocity is divided by the instantaneous vehicle speed to give a measurement of deflection slope, as illustrated in the Figure 2.
 Therefore, the deflection slope is calculated as follows: